sidney-eliot/3d-artists-handbook/content/topology-and-retopology.md

 ### What Are Poles
 Poles also called stars consist of two types: `N-Poles (3 edges)` and `E-Poles (5+ edges)`.

 A pole is a set of edges that merge into a single vertex.
-Avoiding poles with six or more edges on a curved surfaces is something that you should incorporate into your modeling workflow.
+Avoiding poles with six or more edges on curved surfaces is something that you should incorporate into your modeling workflow.
 The best practice is to try to avoid poles when modeling.

 ### When Do Poles Happen
 - (E) When extruding